The article was updated on September 20, 9 pm CET to reflect the latest information.

 How does it work?

-💚 Green color represents countries whose citizens can freely travel to the Czech Republic: Germany, Austria, Greece, Bulgaria, Romania, Hungary, Slovakia, Slovenia, Poland (except for Silesian Voivodeship), Latvia, Lithuania, Estonia, Switzerland, Finland, Norway, Cyprus, Iceland, Spain, France, Italy, Malta, Ireland, The Netherlands, Denmark.
+💚 Green color represents countries whose citizens can freely travel to the Czech Republic without covid test: Germany, Austria, Greece, Bulgaria, Hungary, Slovakia, Slovenia, Poland, Latvia, Lithuania, Estonia, Switzerland, Finland, Norway, Cyprus, Iceland, France, Italy, Malta, Ireland, The Netherlands, Denmark, Andorra, Australia, Japan, South Korea, Canada, Liechtenstein, Monaco, Norway, New Zealand, San Marino, Switzerland, Thailand, Vatican, Great Britain.

-🧡 Orange color represents countries whose citizens need to have a negative covid test when travelling to the Czech Republic: Great Britain.
+🧡 Orange color represents countries whose citizens need to have a negative covid test when travelling to the Czech Republic: currently no countries in this group.

 ❤️ Red color represents countries whose citizents need to have a negative covid test when travelling to the Czech Republic and the same applies to Czechs returning from these counties, they also need to have a negative covid test.
-In this group are currently Sweden, part of Poland – Silesian Voivodeship, Portugal.
+In this group is currently Romania and Spain.

 Dana owner | guide for Prague Behind The Scenes tours | email@example.com